conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/conda-concepts.md

 ## Environment creation

-Given an `environment.yaml` file, this is how conda perform a build (in brief):
+Given an `environment.yaml` file, this is how conda performs a build (in brief):

 1. Conda downloads `channeldata.json`, a metadata file from each of the channels which list the available architectures.